muzixing/IETF-PCEP-SRV6/draft-ietf-pce-segment-routing-ipv6.md

 > Reserved: 2 octet, this field MUST be set to 0 on
 > transmission, and ignored on receipt.

-> Flags: 2 octet, two bits are currently assigned in this
+> Flags: 2 octet, one bit is currently assigned in this
 > document. {{SRv6-PCE-Capability-Flags}}

 > * N bit: A PCC sets this flag bit to 1 to indicate that it
 >   is capable of resolving a Node or Adjacency Identifier (NAI)
 >   to an SRv6-SID.
-> * X bit: A PCC sets this bit to 1 to indicate that it does
->   not impose any limit on MSD (irrespective of the
->   MSD-Type).
 > * Unassigned bits MUST be set to 0 and ignored on
 >   receipt.